FAQs & Shipping Info

 Are your patches really vintage?

-Oh yes.
-We only dig the old stuff.
+Absolutely.
+We're first and foremost vintage patch collectors.
+(Putting vintage patches and blank caps together was a fortunate accident).
 We try our very best to only collect and sell patches that are at least 20 years old and in mint condition.
-We buy from estate sales and reputable dealers we've known for years.
 In the future we will be selling our own patch designs but those will be fully disclosed in the description.

 Where do you find all of your vintage patches?

-How's buying a cap here different from buying a cap from a boxstore?
+How is buying a cap here different from buying a cap from a traditional boxstore?

 We offer a one-year guarantee on all of our caps.
-Unheard of in the cap industry.
+Unheard of in the ruthless cap industry.